Bio

-Laura Parson, PhD is an Assistant Professor of Educational and Organizational Leadership.
+Laura Parson, PhD is an Associate Professor of Educational and Organizational Leadership.
 Her Ph.D. is in Teaching & Learning, Higher Education from the University of North Dakota.
 Additionally, she has a MEd in Adult Education from Westminster College with a certification in Teaching English as a Second Language (TESOL).
 She received the 2019 NASPA Ruth Strang award for research concerning women in higher education and was the first recipient of the Gloria Nathanson Research Fund for International Research.
 She is the co-editor of a four-volume edited series titled Teaching and Learning for Social Justice and Equity in Education, the first volume was published in 2020, the second and third in 2021, and the fourth in 2022.
 She is the author of Polygamy, Women, & Higher Education, a monograph published by Palgrave Macmillan, published in 2019, and has authored and co-authored 21 peer-reviewed articles, 9 book chapters, and 6 invited articles, with many more in press.
 She also maintains public scholarship on her website (lauraparson.com).

 If you are interested in collaborating or would like to speak more about any of these or past projects, please contact Laura.